williamhatch/spree_themes/README.md

 ## Developers

-If modifying the theme directly from the filesystem, follow these steps:-
+If you wish to modify the theme directly from the filesystem, follow these steps:-

 1. Publish the theme which need to be updated/modified.